 4. Strategies for facilitating self‐directed learning: A process for enhancing human resource development

-Summary: This study proposes an integrated framework combining experiential learning, behavioral modeling, threat elimination, and persuasion to improve self-efficacy perceptions and self-leadership skills in adult learning.
+Summary: This study proposes an integrated framework combining experiential learning, behavioural modelling, threat elimination, and persuasion to improve self-efficacy perceptions and self-leadership skills in adult learning.

 5. Self-efficacy for reading and writing: influence of modelling, goal setting, and self-evaluation